 In a recent construction project in Calabasas, Miami County, Florida–we at M&M Cellars built a state-of-the-art ductless split system for a gorgeous residence’s new wine cellar.
-The home’s walk-in wine room with window display stands front and center as you walk in the front door, making it the prominent centerpiece to the house, while also serving the important logistical function of storing the homeowners’ wine collection.
+The home’s walk-in wine room with window display stands front and center as you walk in the front door, making it the prominent centerpiece of the house, while also serving the important logistical function of storing the homeowners’ wine collection.
 We were able to provide a commercial-grade cooling unit that satisfies the demands of this fantastic cellar.
 We did this using a line set, preventing the need for ducting and excess demolition.

-Calabasas Wine Cellar Cooling Unit Installation Project
+Calabasas Home Wine Cellar Cooling Unit Installation Project

 Wine Cellar Cooling Services Miami is one of the most trusted companies in Florida that provides high-quality wine refrigeration systems.
 Recently, a client from Calabasas City in Miami County came to us for help.
 They needed a cooling unit installed to provide the ideal temperature and humidity to their wine storage structure.
 The challenge was to install the equipment without causing disruption to the house.
 The fan of the refrigeration system produces noise which can disrupt the peace of the home, and the condensing unit must be placed in a location where the lines are accessible.
 To maintain the home’s visual appeal, the client did not want wires, ducts, and any unsightly HVAC machinery seen in their home.